trueos/trueos-docs/trueos-handbook/install.rst

-* **Advanced:** select this mode if you wish to specify the installation partition or disk, use MBR partitioning, change the default ZFS pool name, force the block size used by ZFS, specify the filesystem layout, add a log or cache device, or encrypt the disk.
+* **Advanced:** select this mode if you wish to specify the installation partition or disk, use MBR partitioning, change the default ZFS pool name, force the block size used by ZFS, configure a multi-disk installation, add a log or cache device, encrypt the disk, or specify the filesystem layout.

 * **FreeBSD Expert:** select this mode if you prefer to drop down to a shell to manually enter the commands to setup your disk.